AOT-Technologies/forms-flow-ai/forms-flow-analytics/README.md

 ## Prerequisites

-The system is deployed and run using [docker-compose](https://docker.com) and [Docker](https://docker.com).
-These need to be available.
+We are assuming [docker-compose](https://docs.docker.com/compose/) and [Docker](https://docker.com)
-There needs to be a [Keycloak](https://www.keycloak.org/) server available and you need admin privileges (to create realms, users etc. in Keycloak).
+are already installed, which is required to run and deploy **formsflow.ai** analytics engine.
+It's also needed to have a [Keycloak](https://www.keycloak.org/) server available with admin privileges (to create realms, users etc. in Keycloak).

 ## Solution Setup

 ### Keycloak Setup

 * Login to KeyCloak Realm with admin privileges
-* For client **forms-flow-analytics** creation, follow the instructions given on [link](../forms-flow-idm/keycloak-setup.md)
+* For client **forms-flow-analytics** creation, follow the instructions given on [link](../forms-flow-idm/keycloak-setup.md#create-forms-flow-analytics-client)

 ### Installation